-The chickens of different commercial poultry farms were considered as experimental chickens.
-Ranikhet outbreaks in the small scale commercial poultry farm were investigated at Dinajpur district of Bangladesh and the laboratory examinations were conducted in the Department of Pathology and Parasitology under the Hajee Mohammad Danesh Science and Technology University (HSTU), Dinajpur.
+The chickens of different commercial broiler poultry farms were considered as experimental chickens.
+Ranikhet outbreaks in the small scale commercial poultry farm were investigated at Bochaganj upazila in Dinajpur district of Bangladesh and the laboratory examinations were conducted in the Department of Pathology and Parasitology under the Hajee Mohammad Danesh Science and Technology University (HSTU), Dinajpur.

-A total of 35 farms were visited.
-250 diseased and dead birds were examined out of which 135 birds were found to be positive form.
-The number of birds in the farms was variable ranging from 300 to 1400 and they were reared on litter.
-A detail flock history in relation to the incidence of disease including housing system, location of poultry farms, sources of birds, age and population of the birds per flock, rearing system, litter material, feeding and watering system, bio-security of the farms, previous history on Ranikhet outbreaks.
+A total of 1950 birds were observed (from 5 farms) 160 diseased and dead birds were examined out of which 99 birds were found to be positive form.
+The number of birds in the farms was variable ranging from 350 to 800 and they were reared on litter.
+A detail flock history in relation to the incidence of disease including housing system, location of poultry farms, sources of birds, age and population of the birds per flock, rearing system, litter material, feeding and watering system, bio-security of the farms, previous history on Ranikhet outbreaks were recorded.
 The birds affected with Ranikhet were submitted to the Pathology laboratory for the diagnosis and treatment were the principal experimental chickens and some affected chickens were also collected physically.